NaLancaster/skywhisper/README.md

 This version of Skywhisper has been tested with Bytecoin v3.5.1

-To create Skywhisper master and subscribers/users nodes, follow the instructions in skywhisper_instructions.odt
+To create Skywhisper master and subscribers/users nodes, follow the instructions in Skywhisper_instructions.odt